paradime-io/social-media-data-modeling-challenge/README.md

 - *`stg_tiktok_songs_on_spotify.sql`* 4 combined spotify datasets of popular tiktok songs between 2019 and 2022
 - *`stg_tiktok_top_audio.sql`* top 100 tiktok audios by month over a 30-month period scraped from tokboard.com (2019 to mid-2021)
 - *`other_artists.csv`* manually populated dataset that identifies official artists not included in the spotify datasets

+*Note: all datasets I used were outside of the ones provided.*

 ### Intermediate Models
 - *`int_tiktok_top_audio_cleaned.sql`* cleaned version of the scraped top 100 tiktok audio data